Walvis Bay Private School

 -

-Positive reports are also given to learners for doing their homework regularly or delivering a project of exceptional standard.
+Positive reports are also given to learners for doing their homework regularly or delivering a project of an exceptional standard.

 -